itsluminous/Letters/README.md

 ## CI/CD

 This project uses GitHub Actions for continuous integration and deployment.

-### Automated Checks

-Every push and pull request triggers:
-- ✅ Code quality checks (ESLint, TypeScript, Prettier)
-- ✅ Security audits (npm audit, CodeQL, secret scanning)
-- ✅ Unit tests with coverage reporting
-- ✅ Production build verification
-- ✅ Bundle size analysis

-### GitHub CI/CD Setup

-To configure the CI/CD pipeline:
-1. Add GitHub Secrets (required for builds)
-2. Enable GitHub Actions
-3. Set up branch protection

-**See [docs/SETUP.md](docs/SETUP.md#github-cicd-setup) for complete instructions.**
+For detailed setup and a description of the automated checks, please see the **[CI/CD Setup Guide](docs/SETUP.md#github-cicd-setup)**.

 ## Contributing